LozinskiMatthew/med-assistant-project/README.md

     Angular frontend exposed at http://localhost:4200

 ## ✅ That’s It!

-You now have a fully running RAG system on your local machine simply enter http://localhost:4200, once the containers will be running, the app is ready for:
+You now have a fully running RAG system on your local machine simply enter http://localhost:4200, once the containers will be within a running state.

-    🔬 Experimentation

-    🧪 Prototyping

-    ☁️ Cloud deployment

-    🤖 Extending with new LLM features

 ## 📌 Development Status